Log In

 There was a lot of learning, but what we decided was that we wanted to run focus groups and get feedback internally, before we ever brought it to market.
 When you're introducing a new form factor, a new type of product, it's one thing to make adjustments along the way and to optimize for consumer feedback….but if you put out a half baked product, I don't think that your company can ramp up as quickly and get the buzz that is necessary to succeed as a DTC brand.

-How’d you think about building the Nori brand early on in the journey?
+How’d you think about building the Nori brand early on?
 Did you have an idea of the type of brand you wanted to build Nori into when you started?

 Courtney: We always operated under the assumption that the Nori Press was going to be the first product of a larger brand.
 This was really important, because as much as one product can be your hero, it can also be what you're known for…not only from an investor perspective and a fundraising perspective, but also from a brand building perspective.